privacypatterns/patterns/patterns/Pseudonymous-messaging.md

 nym.alias.net a pseudonymous email system with the goal to provide secure concealment of the user's identity.
-A Type I Anonymous Remailer forwards emails by modifing the message header and removing sender-related information.
+A Type I Anonymous Remailer forwards emails by modifying the message header and removing sender-related information.

 <!--##See Also-->